2024 Gundog Working Test

-Timetable of events
+Timetable of Events

 Gundog working tests

 The Kennel Club's gundog working tests are held in high regard by competitors for the varied and challenging nature of the tests.
-Together with the superb surroundings and terrain offered by the Chatsworth setting, it is easy to understand the attraction for the very best handlers and dogs in the country to prove themselves.
+Together with the superb surroundings and terrain offered by the Capesthorne setting, it is easy to understand the attraction for the very best handlers and dogs in the country to prove themselves.
 With nearly 200 dogs comprising Retrievers, Spaniels and HPR breeds competing over the two days of competition, this is the landmark event of the calendar.